 - First, you need to bring the water to a boil.

 - As soon as it reaches a boil, add the white vinegar and stir well.

 - In the meantime, pour the baking soda into the drainpipe you’re trying to clean.

-- You’ll immediately see an effervescent reaction, which is completely normal.
+- You’ll immediately see an effervescent reaction – this is completely normal.

 Repeat this trip at least once a week to keep bad odors at bay.

-To conclude, with very little money you can keep your pipes clean and odor-free.
-In addition to that, you avoid using aggressive chemical products that are damaging to the environment.
+To conclude, you can keep your pipes clean and odor-free by spending almost nothing!
+Additionally, you avoid using aggressive chemical products that are damaging to the environment.